IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 ## Procedures Used When Developing Linux Components for VISA

-The paragraphs in this section describe the procedures used to develop, distribute, and maintain the VISA Shared Components for Linux, whose source is owned by the IVI Foundation, and the USBTMC Linux kernel driver, whose source code is contributed to an open source organization.
+The paragraphs in this section describe the procedures used to develop, distribute, and maintain the VISA Shared Components for Linux, whose source is owned by the IVI Foundation, and the USBTMC Linux kernel driver, the source code of which is part of the Linux kernel.
 The procedures are designed to give members the flexibility to support Linux distributions that are not directly supported by packages that IVI provides, while protecting the goal of vendor interoperability on Linux.

 ### VISA Shared Components for Linux